 The Cathedral also houses the Archbishop of the Anglican Church of Uganda.
 The graveyard accompanying the church offers you the last resting places for Ernest Cook and Bishop Hannington, who was executed by royal order.
 Don’t forget to see the drums calling people to assembly.
 After visiting the church, you can get a great meal at the Namirembe Guest House.

 Kampala City Tour

 There is no better way to travel around Kampala City than using boda bodas.
-These bike taxis are cheap, fast and can navigate through complex traffic jams.
-Though, they are definitely not the safest options.
-However, they can get you to various vantage points in the city fast.
+These bike taxis are cheap, fast, and can navigate through complex traffic jams.
+While they are definitely not the safest options, they can get you to various vantage points in the city fast.
 A boda boda tour of Kampala is greatly recommended.

 While on tour, you can visit the various art galleries, smaller museums, markets, theaters, dining places, monuments and more.
 It will save you the trouble of climbing the hilly city.
 Also, this helps you avoid most of the traffic jams that are frequent here.
 Not to mention, this way you won’t get lost wandering in the back alleys of Kampala.